 Martin County Emergency Management is a division of the Martin County Sheriff's Office.
-The Emergency Management Director is (your name here).
+The Emergency Management Director is Ben Johnson.
 This division exists to assist the residents, employers, schools, and other organizations within Martin County prepare for, respond to, and recover from disasters and large-scale emergencies of all kinds.

 Martin County Emergency Management is responsible for the following:

 - Maintain a usable Emergency Operations Plan (EOP)

 - Encourage and facilitate interagency cooperation and coordination

 - Maintain and operate and effective Emergency Operations Center (EOC)

 - Disseminate warning information to the public, emergency responders, schools, governmental agencies, local businesses, and organizations

 - Actively promote school, governmental, and citizen disaster preparedness and self-sufficiency through public education programs